 Scotland is also blessed with an abundance of castles, offering accommodation, romantic tours, wedding ceremonies and receptions.

 Now tell me, what could possibly be more romantic than gazing at a Highland sunset from your room in a historic Scottish Castle?
 We have many that offer accommodation, all surrounded by magnificent grounds, and set amidst the most spectacular scenery for a romantic getaway.
-It really is a once-in-a-lifetime experience.
+It really is a once-in-a-lifetime experience for anyone.

 All Scottish Castle Hotels are set in locations offering excellent woodland walks in beautiful countryside, with an abundance of outdoor activities to explore, fine food and luxurious surroundings.
 And if marriage is on your mind, you can have the ultimate wedding day experience with a Scottish Castle Wedding for your perfect day.

 If beautiful scenery is your preference, I would recommend The Scottish Highlands as a good destination for splendid countryside, mountains, tranquility and scenic beauty.

-If you prefer the combination of mountains and lochs, but in easy reach of the city, then beautiful Loch Lomond is perfect, due to its close proximity to the city of Glasgow.
+If you prefer the combination of mountains and lochs, within easy reach of the city, then Loch Lomond is perfect, due to its close proximity to the city of Glasgow.

 You can have a romantic cruise on the loch, and all around you will find many small picturesque towns and villages, with a good selection of restaurants, hotels and guest houses.
 Although buses run from Glasgow to Loch Lomond, driving is undoubtedly the best way to see this part of the country, as there are many stops you can make to bask in the glorious scenery.
 But however you get there, it’s worth visiting, for any reason.

-Scotland Holiday Rentals are a home away from home, offering everything you need in the way of comfort and luxury, and you can choose from city centre locations to more remote parts of the country.
-You could really pamper yourself with a Romantic Spa Break at Craiglea.
-This four star retreat in Caithness has three guest houses and an indoor leisure centre where you can really relax and unwind in unashamed luxury.
+Scotland Holiday Rentals are a home away from home, offering everything you need in the way of comfort and luxury, and you can choose a from city centre locations to more remote (and scenic) parts of the country.